de-bund-bsi-tr-esor/TR-ESOR-C.2-Testbed/README.md

 	b.
 Do make sure, the "Overview" tab at the top and the "Properties" tab at the bottom of the project configuration dialog are activated.
 	c.
 Do click the forelast icon in the icon bar of the "Properties" tab -> the "Load Properties"-Dialog will appear
 	d.
 Do browse to the generated SoapUI project property file, as result of step 20 in the Preparations and do activate both checkboxes **Creates Missing Properties** as well as **Deletes properties not in file**.
 Do press "OK" button
-4. Do start the moch S4-Service
-	a.
-Do right cklick on the "S4-V1.3.0-mock" item in the "TR-S4-1.3.0-Beta" project in the "Navigator" panel and do chose "Start Minimized" menuitem.
-5. Do execute the test suites
+4. Do execute the test suites
 	+ **Notice**, depending of your test strategy you can try to perform all the tests at once, doing it suite by suite, execute them test case by test case or even execute the single steps in the particular test cases manually. **It ist important to keep the execution, which is top-down, begining by 3.4.1 and ending by 3.4.8**, to preserve the interdependencies of the partiular tests cases.

 ### Results